 How to Wire a Fuel Pump to a Toggle Switch (Steps With Photos)

-Today we have a guest writer, Rafael Lizarraga (Rafiki) he’s been a stereo/ auto security installer for cars for the past 20 years and used this method a hundred times.
+Today, we have a guest writer, Rafael Lizarraga (Rafiki), a stereo and auto security installer for cars for the past 20 years, who has used this method a hundred times.
+Fortunately, wiring an electric fuel pump to a toggle switch is pretty straightforward.

-In general, here’s how to wire a fuel pump to a toggle switch:
+In general, to wire a fuel pump to a toggle switch:

-• Locate your fuel pump component and wiring and gain access to them.
+• Locate your fuel pump components and wiring and gain access to them.
 Examine the power of your fuel pump.

 • Connect the fuel pump cutoff switch to the fuel pump.